Text version of this lessonExpand

 Operating calibration: write one reviewable action first

 If the team only remembers the concept, the lesson is still underused.
-A better close is to turn the judgment into one action that can be reviewed next week: it has an object, an owner, a due date, and a success metric.
+A better close is to turn the judgment into one action that can be reviewed next week: it has an object, a responsible person, a due date, and a success metric.

 Suggested format